goharbor/harbor/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 ---

+**⚠️ If this is a security vulnerability, do NOT file a public issue.** Report it privately via [GitHub private vulnerability reporting](https://github.com/goharbor/harbor/security/advisories/new).
+See [SECURITY.md](https://github.com/goharbor/harbor/blob/main/SECURITY.md) for the full disclosure policy.

 If you are reporting a problem, please make sure the following information are provided:

 **Expected behavior and actual behavior:**